Unleash/unleash/README.md

 Online demo [version availble on heroku](https://unleash-new-ui.herokuapp.com/#/features).

 ## Activation strategies
 It's fine to have a system for turning stuff on and off.
-But some times we want more granular controll, we want to decide who to the toggle should be enabled for.
+But some times we want more granular control, we want to decide who to the toggle should be enabled for.
 This is where activation strategies comes in to the picture.
-Activation strategies takes arbitrary config and allows us to enable a toggle in various ways.
+Activation strategies take arbitrary config and allows us to enable a toggle in various ways.

 Common activation strategies includes:
 - Active For users with a specified userId